progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--You must rewrite all the commits downstream from `6df76` to fully remove this file from your Git history.
 To do so, you use `filter-branch`, which you used in Chapter 6:-->

-Es geht also darum, alle Commits angefangen bei `6df76` neu zu schreiben, so daß der Tarball nicht mehr in Deiner Git Historie enthalten ist.
+Es geht also darum, alle Commits angefangen bei `6df76` neu zu schreiben, sodass der Tarball nicht mehr in Deiner Git Historie enthalten ist.
 Um das zu erreichen, verwendest Du den Befehl `git filter-branch`, den wir schon mal in Kapitel 6 verwendet haben:

 	$ git filter-branch --index-filter \
 	   'git rm --cached --ignore-unmatch git.tbz2' -- 6df7640^..